SpringRole/sv-us-docs/source/index.html.md

 For logging in, the aim is to generate a JSON web token that is to be used in all subsequent API calls.
 The JWT generated will be valid for one hour.

-To call the subsequent APIs, the user will need to send the JWT successfully in the header of those APIs.
+To call the subsequent APIs, the candidate will need to send the JWT successfully in the header of those APIs.

 <aside class="notice">
 The password should be hashed using SHA256 beforehand.